 Another distinctive feature is the smell.
 This sense is an important resource for survival and the Mule deer knows how to use it very well.
 It determines many of their daily behaviors.
 For example, they use it to identify constantly changing air currents from the mountains to detect odors that warn them of potential hazards.

 For this reason, they will move to highlands during the day when the air currents rise by temperature.
 When the smells diminish during the afternoon, they return downhill to feed on the prairies and to rest in their shelters in low areas.
+Check out our article on how to select the best deer scent for your next hunting trip.

 If they feel threatened in a certain area, they do not return to that place in a long time.
 They simply move to another area.
 In fact, their range of motion is from 100 to 200 square miles, and they usually cover a 5-mile journey from their night shelters to their feeding areas, through constantly changing routes.